Javaeater/Handwriting_to_Text/README.md

 `Replace api key with your api key`

-`Pass in an image for text to be read`
+`Pass in an a local or web url image for text to be read`